nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 4.18 Saving local data

-Program data are saved in the hard disk automatically after any command that changes the data There is no need to save manually<br>
+Program data are saved in the hard disk automatically after any command that changes the data.
+There is no need to save manually<br>

 ### 4.19 Input stack for efficiency

 Keyboard Shortcuts:[Up] and [Down]

-Do you find typing again and again a similar command is tedious.
+Do you find typing again and again a similar command tedious?
 Just press [Up] and [Down] on the keyboard to u can scroll through the inputs you have previously used.
 They are automatically filled into the command box for you so you do not have to retype them.
 This make it easier for you since you only have to make minor changes for similar command inputs<br>

 > * [Up] is used to scroll up the previous command inputs<br>
 > * [Down] is used to scroll down the previous command inputs<br>